Cingulara/openrmf-docs/deployments/README.md

 kubectl apply -f ./kubernetes/namespace.yaml
 ```

+> Version 0.13 and beyond requires Jaeger.
+See the documentation if putting this into Kubernetes for the Jaeger Operator at https://www.jaegertracing.io/docs/1.17/operator/#installing-the-agent-as-daemonset.
+This is to show tracing and other features of the application internal calls for debugging and information when required.

+Also make sure you have a persistent volume as there are several pieces in here that require the PV.
+There is a [PV YAML](./kubernetes/pv.yaml) file to show how this works.

 ## Helm
 For deployments using helm see the [chart/openrmf](./chart/openrmf/) folder.
 There is a values.yaml file that has comments and fields to use.
 If you wish to use the helm chart to generate the YAML like I do, you can run the following command below from the deployments folder (after you do a git clone or download the code ZIP) to make the files.
 You must create the directory to put the files into in the DIR_NAME below.